Updated August 23, 2021

 Let’s start with the first private dining room that you’ll discover in Wayfare Tavern: The Billiards Room.
 Located on the second floor, The Billiards Room is the smallest of the three rooms as it only seats 10 to 16 guests at its pool table that converts into a gorgeous wood top dining table.
 This convenient size makes it perfect for a small private lunch or dinner after your city hall wedding!

-While both The Billiards and Bartlett Rooms are gorgeous, The Sequoia is the room that Wayfare designed to impress a small crowd.
+The Sequoia is the room that Wayfare designed to impress every guest.
 Located on the fourth floor, Wayfare made sure that this room took advantage of its location and history in every way possible.
-An old vault was located on this level, so they transformed it into a private dining space within the room itself.
+An old vault was previously located on this level, so they transformed it into a private dining space within the room itself.
 The full bar is also quite impressive and perfect for a reception, and the versatile seating accommodates up to 50 guests.
 The highlight of this room is its incredible skylight view of the Transamerica Pyramid.

 Wherever you choose to dine at Wayfare Tavern, you won’t be disappointed.
 For a full look at all the options available, visit the private dining page of their website.

 La Mar Cebicheria Peruana is a popular option for SF City Hall wedding receptions.
 And it’s no wonder – groups are delighted by every aspect of this restaurant, from the history to the ambiance to the food itself.
 Chef Gaston uses authentic Peruvian cuisine to craft unique, colorful, fresh dishes that aim to please all of your senses.